 City of Austin Municipal Courses: The Best Budget Golf in Travis County

 The City of Austin operates three public golf courses that anchor the affordable end of the market.
-Lions Municipal Golf Course ($28 weekday) is the oldest and most storied — a historic design that opened in 1926 and has an important place in Texas golf history as one of the first courses in the state to integrate (1950).
+Lions Municipal Golf Course is the oldest and most storied — a historic design that opened in 1926 and has an important place in Texas golf history as one of the first courses in the state to integrate (1950).
 It remains a walking-friendly, well-maintained course at one of the lowest rates in Central Texas.
-Morris Williams Golf Course ($38) is the largest and most challenging of the three.
+Morris Williams Golf Course is the largest and most challenging of the three.
 All three offer resident discounts and unrestricted walking.
+See current rates in the pricing table above.

 The Mid-Tier: Avery Ranch and Teravista

-Avery Ranch Golf Clubin Cedar Park ($65 peak, 4.4 stars) is the consensus best value in Austin's mid-tier — a well-conditioned layout with consistent course management and ratings that frequently exceed courses costing twice as much.
-Teravista Golf Club in Round Rock ($70 peak, 4.3 stars) is a close second, particularly strong on conditioning.
+Avery Ranch Golf Clubin Cedar Park (4.4 stars) is the consensus best value in Austin's mid-tier — a well-conditioned layout with consistent course management and ratings that frequently exceed courses costing twice as much.
+Teravista Golf Club in Round Rock (4.3 stars) is a close second, particularly strong on conditioning.
 Both are the default recommendations for visitors who want a solid round without committing to resort pricing.

 Barton Creek Resort: Austin's Premier Golf Experience